Dylan Wang: 2022–present: Rising popularity

 Wang participated in the 2024 NBA All-Star Celebrity Game.
-In March 2024, it was announced that he had begun filming Youku crime series Light to the Night, co-starring Pan Yueming;' production wrapped in June 2024.
+In March 2024, it was announced that he had begun filming Youku crime series Light to the Night;' production wrapped in June 2024.
+On 28 December 2024, Wang held his first major concert, the 'D.PARTY Concert in Bangkok', at Impact Arena, featuring guest appearances from frequent collaborators, along with interactive fan segments and live performances.
 Wang's detective comedy costume television series Guardians of the Dafeng, adapted from the eponymous web novel, started airing in December 2024; principal photography had concluded in late 2023 after a 5-month shoot.
 The period drama series surpassed 30,000 points on Tencent Video's popularity index.

 In January 2025, Wang's docu-fiction film I Dreamed a Dream, directed by Wei Shujun, premiered at the Rotterdam Film Festival.
-Wang's science fiction feature film, Per Aspera Ad Astra, directed by Han Yan, is scheduled to be released in 2025.
 In May 2025, Wang was announced as the lead protagonist in the costume drama Live Long and Prosper, an adaptation of Zhongguan Andu's atypical non-romance xianxia web novel—a subversive "farming underdog" story.
 Filming wrapped in September 2025.
+Wang was also a main cast member in iQiyi's celebrity reality travel series Wander Together that aired from December 2025 to March 2026.

+On 17 January 2026, Wang's D.PARTY in Macau concert was held at the Galaxy Arena.
+Wang's first theatrical film, science fiction feature Per Aspera Ad Astra, directed by Han Yan, was released in February 2026 as part of the Spring Festival lineup.
+In February 2026, Wang returned for The Inn 2026, a soft reboot of the reality series that aired between 2017 to 2019 on Hunan TV and Mango TV, assuming the role of inn manager after having previously served as a staff member in 2018.
+In March 2026, Wang started filming historical fiction drama series Empress Reborn, an adaptation of a web novel written by Qian Shan Cha Ke.
+In April 2026, Wang's first crime suspense series, Light to the Night, began airing on Youku, with a simulcast on Netflix.